-An employer's protection against discrimination suits under the sovereign immunity doctrine varies depending on whether the employer is a public, quasi-public, or private entity.
-Some courts examine the functions of the employer's business to determine whether it is public or private.
+^{104.} Pennsylvania Human Relations Commission Guidance on Discrimination on the Basis of Sex Under the Pennsylvania Human Relations Act, PA.
+HUM.
+RELS.
+COMM'N (July 30, 2018), https://perma.cc/MT3F-ZIAP private entity.
+106 Some courts examine the functions of the employer's business to determine whether it is public or private.
 For example, in Gay Law Students Ass'n v.
-Pacific Telephone & Telegraph Co., the California Supreme Court determined that the highly regulated nature of the employer's business made it more akin to a governmental entity than to a purely private employer.
-Mile the court relied on the state constitution's equal protection clause to rule against the employer, California later amended its discrimination statute to incorporate this holding, protecting both public and private employees through legislation.
+Pacific Telephone & Telegraph Co., the California Supreme Court determined that the highly regulated nature of the employer's business made it "more akin to a governmental entity than to a purely private employer."
+While the court relied on the state constitution's equal protection clause to rule against the employer, 108 California later amended its discrimination statute to incorporate this holding, protecting both public and private employees through this legislation.
+109